-Riccardo and Amelia (played by Ramon Vargas and Violeta Urmana) struggle with the dangers of their illicit love, in the second act of
+Riccardo and Amelia (played by Ramon Vargas and Violeta Urmana) struggle with the dangers of their illicit love, in the second act of A Masked Ball.

 ACT ONE: The opera begins in the residence of Riccardo, the governor of Boston.
 Right off the bat, there's conflict.
 Simultaneously, in two contrasting choruses, a group of nobles praises Riccardo, while some of his deputies denounce him.
 Renato, the governor's closest friend, warns him about the dangers of the discontent.
 Riccardo is confident the people will support him.
 Still, he has a more personal problem that may cause even more trouble.
 Riccardo is secretly in love with Renato's wife, Amelia.

 A judge appeals to the governor, requesting the deportation of Ulrica, a local fortune teller.
 He's afraid that her predictions may cause unrest among the commoners.
 Oscar, a page, defends Ulrica.
 He says Riccardo should pay a visit to the fortune teller, and see for himself.

 The next scene is in Ulrica's home.
 People are gathered, and she predicts that a certain young sailor will soon become an officer.
 Riccardo is there in disguise.
 He promptly hands the sailor a handwritten note, promoting him.